School of Social Science

 Founded in 1973, the School of Social Science takes as its mission the analysis of contemporary societies and social change.
 It is devoted to a pluralistic and critical approach to social research, from a multidisciplinary and international perspective.
 Each year, the School invites approximately twenty-five visiting scholars with various perspectives, methods and topics, providing a space for intellectual debate and mutual enrichment.
 Scholars are drawn from a wide range of fields, notably political theory, economics, law, psychology, sociology, anthropology, history, philosophy, and literature.
 Members pursue their own research, and participate in collective activities, including a weekly seminar at which on-going work is presented.

 To facilitate scientific engagement among the visiting scholars, the School defines a theme for each year.
 Approximately one half of Members selected pursue work related to it and contribute to a corresponding seminar, while the other half conduct their research on other topics.
-The theme for 2021-22 is "Political Mobilizations and Social Movements."
-For 2022-23 the theme will be "Climate Crisis Politics."
+The theme for 2022-23 is "Climate Crisis Politics."
+For 2023-24 the theme will be "Platform."
 An archive of past themes is available.